 In collaboration with the health zones and provincial PNLS teams, all potential health facilities surrounding the main PMTCT sites were identified and classified by volume of catchment area populations seeking services, e.g. the number of pregnant women attending ANC services at those sites.
 The satellite sites will be linked to the central sites via a network of training, cross visits, and ongoing mentorship and support.
-EGPAF team has identified 40 satellite's sites in Kinshasa and 17 in Lubumbashi.The EGPAF team will use the tools to identify SGBV risk for pregnant women attending ANC in the EGPAF supported PMTCT sites
+EGPAF team has

-Strategic Area Budget Code Planned Amount On Hold Amount Treatment PDTX 178,000 0

-EGPAF's strategy for PDTX activities will include early identification of infected children and provision of a basic package of services: ART, vaccinations, malaria prevention, vitamin A, and nutritional status assessments, to reduce morbidity and mortality and improve quality of life.
+Strategic Area Budget Code Planned Amount On Hold Amount Treatment HTXS 439,460 ( Narrative: · EGPAF will offer care and support to HIV+ clients in order to provide skills and capacities to health care workers.
+It will also provide its supported-sites with appropriate materials and equipements to perform biological follow up of clients.
+Eligible patients will receive ART as well as specific OIs treatment according to the national guidelines.
+Establishment of strong formal linkages between communities and health facilities will increase access and retention in care for HIV-exposed, -affected, and -infected adult.
+Strategic Area Budget Code Planned Amount On Hold Amount Treatment PDTX 40,000 ( Narrative: package of services: ART, vaccinations, malaria prevention, vitamin A, and nutritional status assessments, to reduce morbidity and mortality and improve quality of life.
 EGPAF will work closely with health zones and other partners to establish referral systems to capture children in need of care, including siblings of those enrolled.
 Establishment of strong formal linkages between communities and health facilities will increase access and retention in care for HIV-exposed, -affected, and -infected children.
 Family-centered HIV care and support services will be performed at all entry points (PMTCT, family planning, vaccination, and CPS).
 Facilities will reach out to families of index children or mothers.
 Activities will provide high quality and efficient care and support to improve children's quality of life.
 These services may include: palliative care and psychosocial support programs for children families; Referral to care and TX services.
 Malamu will focus on the integration of HIV services within MCH settings, and integrated follow-up of mother-baby pairs.
 EGPAF will introduce a bidirectional referral system by integrating messages to families of HIV-exposed, affected, and infected children to improve quality of life, promote family centered care and support activities, and strengthen care networks.
 We will support clinical pediatric ART and care by: 1.
 Organize trainings in PDTX for site and health zone staff; 2.
 Training in clinical pediatric ART; 3.
 Using pediatric patients as entry points for testing parents/guardians in order to improve parent/guardian health and c child survival; We will provide pediatric adherence counseling and psychosocial support by: 1.
 Identify and train peer educators in pediatric adherence counseling of children on ART; 4.
-Training peer educators in disclosure counseling; 5.
-Strengthen referrals and awareness on child sexual abuse and the availability of HIV prevention strategies for abused children.
-The EGPAF team will use the tools to identify SGBV risk for pregnant women attending ANC in the EGPAF supported PMTCT sites.
+Training

-Mechanism ID: 14611 Mechanism Name: A Public-Private Partnership for Mining Communities, Truckers, and Other At-Risk Populations Funding Agency: U.S. Agency for International Development Procurement Type: Cooperative Agreement Prime Partner Name: Program for Appropriate Technology in Health Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 14611 Mechanism Name: Projet du SIDA Fungurume (ProSIFU)

+Funding Agency: U.S. Agency for International Development Procurement Type: Cooperative Agreement

+Prime Partner Name: Program for Appropriate Te chnology in Health

+Agreement Start Date: Redacted Agreement End Date: Redacted

+TBD: No New Mechanism: No

+Global Fund / Multilateral Engagement: No

+G2G: No Managing Agency:

-Total Funding: 257,000 Total Mechanism Pipeline: N/A
+Total Funding: 0

 Funding Source Funding Amount

-GHP-State 257,000
+GHP-State 0